Frequently Asked Questions

 What happens after I invest?

 Are only cash interest payments reported to the Internal Revenue Service?

 Can I change my mind after purchasing a note?

-Can I request that CPS repurchase my note prior to maturity?
+Can I redeem my note prior to maturity?

 Can I sell my note prior to maturity?